-Brides have been carrying bouquets since ancient times, and while the style of these wedding floral arrangements has changed throughout the years, there are a few main types of flowers that women choose to incorporate on their wedding day for their bouquet.
-From classic round bouquets to stylish cascading arrangements, the choice you make will likely complement the formality of your wedding celebration, as well as your wedding theme and wedding venue.
+Brides have been carrying wedding bouquets since ancient times, and while the style of these wedding floral arrangements has changed throughout the years, there are a few main types of flowers that women choose to incorporate on their wedding day for their flower bouquet.
+From classic round wedding bouquets to stylish cascading arrangements, the choice you make will likely complement the formality of your wedding celebration, as well as your wedding theme and wedding venue.
 Your floral designer can help you select which one is right for you, but we've also gathered some inspiration to ignite your floral interest.

-You may have a particular flower that you want showcased in the bridal bouquet for your wedding– and this can influence which type you choose.
-Roses and peonies work extremely well for round bouquets, while brides who want to focus on greenery may choose a cascade style or arm sheath for a more glamorous wedding celebration, or a hand-tied bouquet that fits beautifully with an alfresco garden ceremony or rustic fête.
+You may have a particular flower that you want showcased in the bridal bouquet for your wedding– and this can certainly influence which type of wedding bouquet you choose.
+Roses, spray roses, garden roses, and peonies work extremely well for round wedding bouquets, while brides who want to focus on greenery may choose a cascade style or arm sheath for a more glamorous wedding celebration, or a hand-tied wedding bouquet that fits beautifully with an alfresco garden ceremony or rustic fête.

-Did you have a beautiful bouquet or wedding flowers that you would like to share with us?
+Did you have a beautiful wedding bouquet or wedding flowers that you would like to share with us?
 We accept submissions for real weddings here.
 We can't wait to see your celebration!